Copyright Disclaimer

 Student Self-Evaluations

-Students complete these self-evaluations electronically using the Midpoint and Final Evaluation Form in CORE and should submit them at least 2 days before day 1 of the rotation, scheduled midpoint assessment, and scheduled final assessment, respectively.
+Students complete these self-evaluations electronically using the Midpoint and Final Evaluation Form in CORE and should submit them at least 2 days before the scheduled midpoint and final assessments.

 Students are responsible for demonstrating and documenting evidence of achieving the minimum expected level for each EL competency and must also propose how they plan to improve in areas of deficiency.

-Preceptors should review the students' self-evaluations at midpoint and final and have a discussion with the student about how their self-evaluation compares to the preceptor's evaluation of their performance.
+Preceptors are expected to review the students' self-evaluations at midpoint and final and have a discussion with the student about how their self-evaluation compares to the preceptor's evaluation of their performance.

 Preceptors are encouraged to hold students accountable to documenting sufficient evidence in their self-evaluations.
-If you feel a student needs to revise their self-evaluation, please have them email the EL Office to have a course coordinator unlock the form in CORE.
+If you feel a student needs to revise their self-evaluation, please have them email the EL Office to unlock the form in CORE.

 Watch the video below to see how to find and review student self-evaluations.